Dormant-Neurons/llm-pitfalls-ae/README.md

 ##### Setup

 1. The experiment requires API tokens from huggingface (free of charge), openai, deepseek and anthropic.
+Create a Huggingface account [here](https://huggingface.co/join) and generate an access token following [this](https://huggingface.co/docs/hub/security-tokens) guide.
+The experiments will not incur any costs on HuggingFace.

 ```bash
 cd experiment_b_2